-Afternoon: The Opera District, the 9th Arrondissement
+2. Afternoon: The Opera District, the 9th Arrondissement

 It’s also crammed with secret museums and quirky galleries, a bohemian neighborhood, and some super concentrated shopping.
 It’s got some creative juice along with the glitz.

-The key sites are the Opera Garnier, the Eglise Madeleine, the Palais Royal, the Église Notre-Dame-de-Lorette, and Paris’ famed covered passages.
+The top attractions are the Opera Garnier, the Eglise Madeleine, the Palais Royal, the Église Notre-Dame-de-Lorette, and Paris’ famed covered passages.

 If you want something a bit more on trend, head to South Pigalle, or SoPi as it’s affectionately known.
 In fin de siècle Paris, SoPi was a scandalous red light district, filled with brothels and absinthe addled artists.